 Without a doubt, being a Virtual Assistant IS worth it.
 You can work remotely, there’s a lot of VA work to be done, and with top-notch Virtual Assistant training you can make a lot of money for working a few hours a day.
 Even if you want to be a Virtual Assistant but don’t have experience, it’s still worth it because it’s easy to get the experience.

 OK, now on to the courses.

 The Virtual Assistant Training Courses

-In no particular order, here are what I think are the best three virtual assistant training courses.
-I selected them on the basis of reasonable price, actionable training material, and the quality of lessons.
+In no particular order, here are what I think are the three best virtual assistant training courses.
+I selected these programs on the basis of reasonable price, actionable training material, and the quality of lessons.

 #1 $10K VA

 Created by Kayla Sloan, a real live virtual assistant in “the business” for several years, $10K VA goes into the exact process she followed to earn up to $10,000 a year doing virtual assistant work.

 What’s cool about $10K VA

 - You’ll learn the EXACT process to earn a high income.

 - 2 packages / levels to choose from.